francescovannini/truetape64/README.md

 ### Python CLI

 A simple Python tool is included in the [cli](./cli) directory.
-The tool opens the serial port of the FTDI adapter and monitors its CTS lines; when PLAY is pressed on the Datassette, the tool starts reading the data sent from the microcontroller.
+The tool opens the serial port of the FTDI adapter and monitors its CTS line; when PLAY is pressed on the Datassette, the tool starts reading the data sent from the microcontroller.
 After some basic math to account for the differences in frequency between the AVR and the C64 PAL clock, the pulse length is written to the TAP file.
-The process continues until the CTS lines status changes; this can happen either when the tape stops or when there is a buffer overflow; in the latter case, led on the board will be flashing fast until the tape is stopped.
+The process continues until the CTS line status changes; this can happen either when the tape stops or when there is a buffer overflow; in the latter case, led on the board will be flashing fast until the tape is stopped.

 The TAP v2 file format allows for pulse length values for up to 0xFFFFFF (3 bytes).
 The microcontroller always sends 3 bytes for each pulse, followed by a checksum byte.
 The checksum is just an extra measure to ensure there is no data corruption during the transfer between the microcontroller and the FTDI adapter, for instance due to a bad solder joint.